 Also Checkout: Plan Your Visit to Prague Castle

-The Spanish Hall and the Belvedere Pavilion are two examples of Renaissance architecture at Prague Castle.
+The Spanish Hall Prague Castle and the Belvedere Pavilion are two examples of Renaissance architecture at Prague Castle.
 The Spanish Hall is a large hall located in the New Royal Palace and was built in the 16th century by Emperor Rudolf II.
 It features a coffered ceiling, stucco decoration, and frescoes depicting scenes from Greek mythology.
 The Belvedere Pavilion is a small building located in the Prague Castle Gardens and was built in the 16th century.
 It features a central dome, arched windows, and a decorative facade.

-Checkout: Activities to do Near Prague Castle
+Also Checkout: Activities to do Near Prague Castle

 St. Nicholas Church, the Matthias Gate, and the Summer Palace are some of the most significant examples of Baroque architecture at Prague Castle.
 St. Nicholas Church is a large church located in the Lesser Town and was built in the 18th century.
 It features a grand facade with Corinthian columns, a dome, and elaborate decoration.
 The Matthias Gate is a gate located in the northern part of the castle complex and was built in the 18th century.
 It features a Baroque portal, a statue of St. Matthias, and a fresco of St. George.
 The Summer Palace is a small palace located in the Royal Gardens and was built in the 18th century.
 It features a grand facade with a central dome, Baroque decoration, and frescoes.